netkicorp/netkidocs/api/polling.md

 `PUT /api/transactions/{id}/make-completed/`

+> [!NOTE]
+> This endpoint backs a manual compliance-dashboard action.
+It exists so you
+> can build your own review dashboard instead of using the Netki Compliance
+> dashboard.
+It is meant to be triggered by a person reviewing a case — do not
+> use it as part of an automated workflow.

 Manually approves a transaction, for example after a compliance reviewer resolves a `hold`.
 This can be called from any current state.